rothgar/justingarrison.com/content/blog/2020-08-31-remote-onboarding.md

 images: [/img/remotly.jpg]
 ---

 I think there’s a rule that any helpful tweet with 10k likes should be a blog post.
-So here’s mine.

-{{< tweet user="rothgar" id="1296911972215058432" >}}

 My past two on-boardings have taught me a lot about what it takes for me to feel comfortable in a new job.
 I owe these insights to my managers for good and bad experiences that showed me things that mattered to me and things that I thought important that turned out not to be.